-Looking for a new approach towards fitness?
-One of the amazing positive businesses we were given an opportunity to work with in our new Autumn issue was Universal Space Studio.
-Founders Mark Logan and Jody Kennedy have a unique aim of uniting mind, body and spirit in an approach that is designed to ensure wellness on all levels of our being.
-Enjoy our feature on them below.
+Looking for a new approach towards fitness: one that nurtures you on all levels?
+In our new Autumn issue, we had an opportunity to learn about the principles of inclusiveness, respect and body positivity that guide Universal Space Studio.
+Founders Mark Logan and Jody Kennedy have a unique aim of uniting mind, body and spirit, in an approach that promotes wellness on all levels of our being.
+Enjoy our feature below.

 We are thrilled to announce that we have arranged a new Positive Nights Zoom event with Amandha Dawn Vollmer, who is an acclaimed Herbalist, Reiki Master, and a Naturopathic Medicine and Holistic Health Practitioner.
 Amanda holds a bachelor of science in Agricultural Biotechnology from the University of Lethbridge (2000) in Alberta, Canada and a degree of Doctor of Naturopathic Medicine from the Canadian College of Naturopathic Medicine (2008) in Toronto.
 For most of her life, she has taken an interest in botanical medicine: self-educating on the topic many years before beginning her formal medical training.

 Having developed many of her extra senses with martial arts and dance, she realised a natural gift for sensing illness and a laying on of hands.
 She soon sought answers via the energetic healing arts and became a registered Reiki practitioner and teacher, among other modalities.

 After much scholarly and independent study, her passion for the elegant and effective sub-molecular medicine known as homeopathy, brought her to study in South India under Rajan Sankaran.
 She also volunteered for a month-long intensive medical program in Northern India, shadowing cardiologists, obstetricians, Ayurvedic practitioners and homeopathic doctors.